CISecurity/ArtifactExpressions/artifacts/cisco-asa/cisco_asa.snmp_group_object.rst

 existence_check String Number of lines expected to be collected.
 =============== ====== =========================================

-existence_check NOTE: This parameter is governed by a constraint allowing only the following values:
+NOTE: The ``existence_check`` parameter is governed by a constraint allowing only the following values:
   - all_exist
   - any_exist
   - at_least_one_exists